MOULIMONISHS/Doctor-Appointment-Booking-Using-MERN/README.md

 4. Start the application:

-   first start the server  and the the client. bash cd server npm start cd.. cd client npm start
+   first start the server  and the the client.
+   ---
+   bash
+   cd server
+   npm start
+   cd..
+   cd client
+   npm start
+   ---
 The app should now be running at http://localhost:8000 (frontend) and http://localhost:3000 (backend).

 ## Usage

 1. *Register/Login:* New users can sign up and create an account, while returning users can log in.
-2. *Search Doctors:* Browse the list of doctors and filter based on specialization, location, etc.
+2. *Searcg Doctors:* Browse the list of doctors and filter based on specialization, location, etc.
 3. *Book Appointments:* Select an available time slot and confirm your appointment.
 4. *Manage Profile:* Doctors can update their availability, and users can view or manage their booking history.